 Professor Paul Coldwell is a practicing artist and researcher.
-His art practice includes prints, book works, sculptures and installations.
-He has exhibited widely, and his work is included in numerous public collections, including Tate, Victoria & Albert Museum (V&A), the British Museum, the Arts Council of England and the Musee d’art et d’histoire, Geneva.
-He was selected for the Ljubljana Print Biennial in 1997 and 2005; for the International Print Triennial, Cracow in 2000, 2003, 2006 and 2009; and the Northern Print Biennial in 2009 and 2011.
-In 2013 the Universities of Canterbury and Greenwich presented a survey exhibition of his prints, ‘A Layered Practice Graphic Work 1993-2012’.
-In the same year he also had a solo exhibition at the Scott Polar Research Institute entitled Re-Imagining Scott which included prints, postcards, sculptures and glassworks.
-Material Things at Gallery II, University of Bradford focused at the relationship between his sculptures and prints over a period of fifteen years.
+His art practice includes prints, book works, sculptures, and installations.
+He has exhibited widely, and his work is included in numerous public collections, including Tate, Victoria & Albert Museum (V&A), the British Museum, the Arts Council of England, and the Musee d’art et d’histoire, Geneva and MoMA (New York).
+He has been selected for numerous International Print Exhibitions including, the Ljubljana Print Biennial, the International Print Triennial Krakow, and the Northern Print Biennial.
+In 2013 the Universities of Canterbury and Greenwich presented a survey exhibition of his prints over two decades, A Layered Practice Graphic Work 1993-2012 and in the same year, he had a solo exhibition Re-Imagining Scott at the Scott Polar Research Institute , Cambridge which included prints, postcards, sculptures, and glassworks. in 2015 a solo exhibition, Material Things at Gallery II, the University of Bradford focused on the relationship between his sculptures and prints over a period of fifteen years.

-He has curated a number of exhibitions, including Digital Responses, V&A; Morandi’s Legacy; Influences on British Art at the Estorick Collection, London, (accompanied by a book published by Philip Wilson) and The artists Folio at Cartwright Hall, Bradford (2014).
-He published a major survey of print-making, Printmaking: a Contemporary Perspective (Black Dog Publishers-2010) and is a regular contributor to a number of publications including, Art in Print, Printmaking Today and Print Quarterly where he has been on the editorial board since 2009.
-In 2011 he was chairman of the selection jury for the Imprint International Graphic Art Triennial in Warsaw, Poland.
-He was Keynote Speaker at both Impact 7 International Printmaking Conference, Melbourne, Australia 2011 and SNAP3 in Germany in 2015.
-In 2013 he was commissioned to write the catalogue essay for the exhibition of Rego and Daumier at the Casa das Historias, Museu Paula Rego and has recently completed a catalogue essay on Henry Moore’s Elephant Skull etchings for a forthcoming exhibition at the Geneva Museum of Art and History.
+He has curated a number of exhibitions, including Digital Responses at the V&A, Morandi’s Legacy: Influences on British Art at the Estorick Collection, London, (accompanied by a book published by Philip Wilson) and The Artists Folio at Cartwright Hall, Bradford (2014).
+He published a major survey of print-making, Printmaking: A Contemporary Perspective (Black Dog Publishers) in 2010 and has been a regular contributor to a number of publications including, Art in Print, Printmaking Today, and Print Quarterly where he has been on the editorial board since 2009.
+Picturing the Invisible, co-edited with Professor Ruth Morgan, was published by UCL Press in 2022.